top of page

 TO SUPPORT HERITAGE CONSERVATION

-Heritage surveys play a crucial role in heritage conservation efforts.
-They provide the data needed to prioritise and target resources for the preservation, restoration, or adaptive reuse of historically and culturally important sites and structures.
-Quite often a legal requirement for certain types of development or alterations to heritage sites.
-This ensures that developers and property owners consider the impact of their actions on heritage resources.
-The Local Planning Authority may approve planning permission with a Condition to complete a Historic Building Record, depending on the significance of the site this will vary from Level 1 - 4, 4 being the most in depth, a Level 2 is the most common.
+Heritage surveys are essential for heritage conservation.
+They supply the necessary data to prioritise and allocate resources for preserving, restoring, and repurposing historically and culturally significant sites and structures.
+These surveys are often a legal requirement for developments or alterations to heritage sites, ensuring that developers and property owners consider the impact of their actions on heritage resources.
+Depending on the site's significance, the Local Planning Authority may grant planning permission with a Condition to complete a Historic Building Record, ranging from Level 1 to 4 (Level 2 being the most common), with Level 4 being the most thorough.

 Blue gradient background - dark to light